Home

 The place-name Warbleton, derived from the Old English Wǣrburhe tūn, means the farmstead or village of a woman called Wǣrburh.
 In the Domesday Book (1086) the name is recorded as 'Warborgetone'.
 It is subsequently recorded as Warberton (1166), Walberton (1340), and Warbleton (1404).
 Wǣrburh is said to be one of the half-dozen or so women who owned property in the land of the South Saxons.

-The population is around 1375 residents who are currently represented by nine members of the parish council.
+The population is around 1375 residents who are represented by Warbleton Parish Council.
 Everyone is welcome to attend the public meetings.